Rank | Picture | Name | Rating | Shop |

 An opaque panel is needed for plants that will grow to maturity in the greenhouse.
 This is because the opaqueness of the panels most closely mimics photosynthesis.

-If you have no desire to move your plants to the outside, this will help to give them what they need without giving the plants too much direct sunlight.
+If you have no desire to move your plants to outside, this will help to give them what they need without giving the plants too much direct sunlight.

 Wood Frame